TheLeon9/PortFolio/README.md

 ## 🧑🏻‍💻 Author

-Created with 💙 by TheLeon.
+Created by TheLeon 🔥.

 > "Creativity is intelligence having fun." - Albert Einstein ☄️

 Thanks for visiting my portfolio! 🩵

-And as we say in France : Merci ! 👊🏻
+And as we say in France : Merci ! 💙🤍❤️